10gic/ethutil/README.md

   eip7702-set-eoa-code    Set EOA account code, see EIP-7702.
-Just use 0x0000000000000000000000000000000000000000 when you want to clear the code. eip7702-sign-auth-tuple Sign EIP-7702 authorization tuple, see EIP-7702. public-rpc              Show public RPC endpoints for a chain help                    Help about any command completion              Generate the autocompletion script for the specified shell
+Just use 0x0000000000000000000000000000000000000000 when you want to clear the code. eip7702-sign-auth-tuple Sign EIP-7702 authorization tuple, see EIP-7702. public-rpc              Show public RPC endpoints for a chain recover-public-key      Recover public key and address from message hash and signature help                    Help about any command completion              Generate the autocompletion script for the specified shell